-Nuclear medicine technologist also offers radiotherapeutic procedures which include radioactive iodine (I-131) therapy using SPECT imaging.
-In this procedure, a tiny amount of radioactive material is used to treat cancer and other medical conditions affecting the thyroid gland.
-Also, Non-Hodgkin’s lymphoma patients who do not respond to chemotherapy may undergo radioimmunotherapy (RIT).
-The radioimmunotherapy (RIT) is a personalised cancer treatment that combines radiation therapy with the targeting ability of immunotherapy and is designed to imitate cellular activity in the immune system of the human body.
+Nuclear medicine technologist also offers radiotherapeutic procedures, which include radioactive iodine (I-131) therapy using SPECT imaging.
+This procedure uses a tiny amount of radioactive material to treat cancer and other medical conditions affecting the thyroid gland.
+Also, Non-Hodgkin’s lymphoma patients may undergo radioimmunotherapy (RIT) if they are unresponsive to chemotherapy.
+The radioimmunotherapy (RIT) approach to cancer treatment combines radiation therapy with the targeting ability of immunotherapy.
+It is designed to imitate cellular activity in the human body’s immune system.

-Nuclear medicine which began in the 1950s by physicians investigating the endocrine system using iodine-131 to diagnose and treat thyroid disease.
-The medical physicist liaises with a radiologist due to the hybrid PET-CT systems including SPECT scanners.
+Nuclear medicine began in the 1950s by physicians investigating the endocrine system using iodine-131 to diagnose and treat thyroid disease.
+The medical physicist liaises with a radiologist due to the hybrid PET-CT systems, including SPECT scanners.
 CT scanning and nuclear medicine contribute to over a third of the total radiation exposure.
 The average total yearly radiation exposure in the USA per person is 6 mSv per year.

 In addition, to the study of anatomical structure, treatment planning and computer-integrated surgery, the application of a 3-D volume extraction algorithm was suggested for the segmentation of cerebrovascular structure for the brain.
-Previous knowledge of the cerebrovascular structure and multiple seed voxels are identified on the initial image.
+Previous knowledge of the cerebrovascular structure and multiple seed voxels is identified on the initial image.

-In light of the preserved voxel connectivity, the seed voxels were grown within the cerebrovascular structure area throughout the 3-D volume extraction procedure.
-This algorithm improved the segmentation results compared to other methods such as the histogram approach.
+The seed voxels were grown within the cerebrovascular structure area throughout the 3-D volume extraction procedure in light of the preserved voxel connectivity.
+This algorithm improved the segmentation results compared to other methods, such as the histogram approach.
 Furthermore, this 3-D volume extraction algorithm is also applicable to segment tree-like organ structures.
-For example, the renal artery and coronary artery can be derived from these medical imaging modalities.You Are Here: Home » nuclear medicine
+For example, the renal artery and coronary artery can be derived from these medical imaging modalities.